Bukolad/Los-Angeles-Crime-Analysis/README.md

 This project presents a comprehensive analysis of over 1 million crime records reported between 2020 and 2025.
 The aim is to uncover insights into crime trends across different areas, highlight delays in crime reporting, and provide visibility into case outcomes.

 # Overview of the Data
-The crime dataset used in this project was sourced from Kaggle, based on public on public crime records provided by the Los-Angeles Police Department(LAPD).
+The crime dataset used in this project was sourced from Data.Gov website, based on public on public crime records provided by the Los-Angeles Police Department(LAPD).
 It contained detailed reports of crimes that occured between 2020 and 2025 across various areas of Los-Angeles.
 The data was cleaned and transformed in Power Query Editor in Power BI
 ## Key Data Columns
 - DR-NO - Divisions Record Number.
 - Date Reported : The date when the crime was officially reported.